 Break down the first week

 Create a schedule of activities for their first several days, up to their first week.
-Build socialization into this by encouraging teammates to take lunch together or organize a happy hour after their first day.
+Build socialization by encouraging teammates to take lunch together or organize a happy hour after their first day.

 Keep information digestible